dineshvemula36/SGrover/README.md

 quantum circuits using subroutines is also illustrated by the opportunity for large-scale implementation of quantum algorithms in the future.

 Here I put a few circuits that make it easier to tackle the this problem.
-The idea of formulating it in a way that is computable by a IBM quantum computer and is based on the work of
+The idea of formulating it in a way that is computable by a IBM quantum computer and is based on our work of
-Dr. Dinesh Reddy Vemula  et al. and their paper:  https://arxiv.org/abs/2205.00117
+Dr. Dinesh Reddy Vemula  et al. and the paper:  https://arxiv.org/abs/2205.00117